Churchill station (Edmonton): History

 In November 2006, Churchill became the first LRT station in Edmonton to have an exclusive advertisement campaign, with all ad space, as well as many other parts of the station, being used for advertisements for Enmax.

 Station layout

-The station has a 129 metre centre loading platform that can accommodate two five-car LRT trains at the same time, with one train on each side of the platform.
-At just under 8 m, the platform is narrow by current Edmonton LRT design guidelines.
+The underground station has a 129 metre centre loading platform that can accommodate two 5-car LRT trains at the same time, with one train on each side of the platform.
+At just under 8 m, the underground platform is narrow by current Edmonton LRT design guidelines.
 Access to the platform is from the concourse level by stairs and escalators located at each end of the platform.
 The concourse level is part of the Edmonton pedway system.

-The LRT system control centre is located on the Churchill Station concourse level.
+The system control centre for the Capital and Metro lines is located on the Churchill Station concourse level.
 The Edmonton Transit System Customer Services centre, complete with lost and found, was also located in the station before moving to City Hall in February 2013, then to the Edmonton Tower in early 2017.
 At one time, windows allowed pedestrians to view the control centre, but these were removed in 2008.